BlinkRez/blinkrez/doc/dns-design.rst

 There may be some concerns around resource locking, as the libevent dispatching will most likely take place on one thread while the calls to lookup and connect happen on others.
 We may rely on libevent's locking mechanisms here, and require the user to properly configure them.
-The blinkrez_dns functions will call libevent's lock/unlock functions as appropriate, and against the specific structure the blinkrez_dns is using (the current event/bufferevent is recommended).
+The bz_dns functions will call libevent's lock/unlock functions as appropriate, and against the specific structure the bz_dns is using (the current event/bufferevent is recommended).

 Addressing Agility